 If we are indeed late cycle and, therefore, vulnerable to late-cycle margin pressure followed by an economic downturn, then a portfolio of compounders seems a reasonable place to hide.
 We believe compounders have sustainable high returns supported by powerful intangible assets.
 Importantly, we also require strong pricing power, recurring revenues and limited operational and financial leverage.
 The pricing power, generally fed by powerful brands and networks, allows companies to protect their margins when costs rise, while the recurring revenues, from repeat purchases or long-term contracts, support the level of sales.
 The combination of robust sales and robust margins should help drive robust profits, particularly if there is limited operational or financial leverage.

-The impact of the 2008-09 global financial crisis supports our thesis that compounders can be a late-cycle safety net.
+While of course past performance doesn’t guarantee future outcomes, we believe the impact of the 2008-09 global financial crisis supports our thesis that compounders can be a late-cycle buffer.
 Our flagship global equity strategy, Global Franchise, actually saw its earnings rise over the course of the crisis, while the market saw a 40% fall.
 In addition, the earnings for the core sectors of our global portfolios today (consumer staples, software & IT services within information technology, and health care) which combined are over 80% of our global portfolios, held up far better than their more cyclical peers, as shown in the chart below.

 Our global products look to compound wealth over the long term, by owning high-quality companies that compound their earnings steadily at reasonable valuations.
 They look to keep the lights on, rather than shooting them out, and have been described as a get rich slowly scheme.
 We would assert that compounders should be owned across the cycle… but in particular if the cycle may be coming to an end.